Best Ways to Use Baking Soda on Laundry

-Advantages of using baking soda for laundryWhen you use baking soda to clean your clothes you protect the environment.
-Regular detergent is known to contain aggressive ingredients that can be harmful to the planet.
+By using baking soda on laundry, you are helping to protect the environment.
+It’s common knowledge that regular detergent is made with aggressive ingredients that can be harmful to the planet.

-- Baking soda softens the water used for washing clothes.
-In addition to that, it promotes the formation of lots of suds.
+- Baking soda softens the wash water and aids in the formation of bubbles.

-- This helps balance the pH levels of the water in the washing machine so your clothes will be whiter and cleaner than ever before.
+- This ingredient is great for balancing the pH levels of the water in your washing machine, meaning your clothes will be whiter and cleaner.

-- Did you know that baking soda is an excellent fabric softener?
-Add half a cup to your rinse cycle to replace your commercial softener.
+- Since baking soda is an excellent fabric softener, you can add half a cup to your rinse cycle to replace your commercial softener.

 - 1 cup of baking soda (200 g)